 Denham’s Bustards enjoy grasslands and shrubland, as well as farmland.

 Denham’s Bustards are threatened by habitat loss, with grassland often converted to agriculture.
 Like Blue Cranes, Denham’s Bustards are also affected by power line collisions, while accidental poisonings have also been recorded.

 ACTION TO SAVE OUR DENHAM’S BUSTARD

-The Overberg Crane Group has partnered with the Overberg Lowlands Conservation Trust – a Trust working to save the renosterveld remnants, and other Bustard habitat.
+The Overberg Crane Group has partnered with the Overberg Renosterveld Conservation Trust – a Trust working to save the renosterveld remnants, and other Bustard habitat.
 The Crane Group also raises awareness of Bustard conservation with land users, while communicating with Eskom in cases of power line collisions.

 THE IUCN RED LIST OF THREATENED SPECIES/RED DATA BOOK OF BIRDS OF SOUTH AFRICA: